Aider-AI/aider/README.md

 * Live, colorized, human friendly output.
 * Readline style chat input history, with autocompletion of tokens found in the source files being discussed (via `prompt_toolkit`)

-## Commands

-Aider supports the following commands:

-* `/help`: Show help about all commands.
-* `/add <file>`: Add files to the chat.
-* `/drop <file>`: Remove files from the chat.
-* `/ls`: List files and show their chat status.
-To use a command, simply type it in the chat input followed by any required arguments.
 ## Installation

 1. Install the package: `pip install git+https://github.com/paul-gauthier/aider.git`